-Jordan Whittenburg enters his tenth season as a basketball coach and his fourth as a member of the Las Positas College men’s basketball coaching staff.
-He will move into the associate head coaching role for the 2018-19 season.
+Jordan Whittenburg enters his 11th season as a basketball coach and his fifth as a member of the Las Positas College men’s basketball coaching staff.

 Whittenburg brings coaching experience from the four-year level, working as an assistant coach for two seasons in Oregon at his alma mater, Northwest Christian University.
 He has also coached high school basketball throughout the Bay Area for four seasons, most recently as an assistant with Nor-Cal champion and state runner-up, San Francisco University HS.
-As head frosh coach, he led the team to a 15-5 record.
 Prior to that, he served as head varsity coach at Cornerstone Christian High School, taking over a program with zero wins the previous season to earning a sectional playoff appearance the following year.

 At the prep level, he played for the Oakland Soldiers AAU program under Al Attles Jr. He was a First Team All-League player as a junior and senior at Berean Christian High School (2001-2003), setting four school records in free throw shooting and three-point shooting, playing for Contra Costa Times Coach of the Year, Don Menez.
 He continued his playing career at Los Medanos College for two years under Derek Domenichelli, where he led the Bay Valley Conference in three-point percentage as a sophomore and reached the state regional playoffs both seasons, including a Sweet 16 appearance.

-Whittenburg went on to receive a scholarship to Northwest Christian University in Oregon, where he earned a B.A. in Communication.
+Whittenburg went on to receive a scholarship to Northwest Christian University in Oregon, where he earned his bachelor's degree in Communications.
 He was a two-year starter at shooting guard and named to the Academic All-Conference team, finishing his senior year ranked second in school history for most three-pointers made, in addition to scoring over 1,000 points in his college career.
 His senior year was highlighted by scoring 20 points at the University of Oregon and hitting consecutive game-winning shots at the William Jessup University Invitational Tournament, being named tournament MVP and Cascade Collegiate Conference Player of the Week.
-The team's 18 wins in 2009 lead to the school's best finish in conference history at the NAIA level.
+The team's 18 wins in 2009 lead to the school's best finish in conference history.

 After college, Whittenburg went on to compete at the semi-pro level for the Oakland Showtime in the ABA and the Tualatin Rainmakers in Oregon.